Hadley Wood railway station

 Hadley Wood railway station is in the London Borough of Enfield in north London, England.
-It is 10 mi 46 chain down the line from London King's Cross, in Travelcard Zone 6, and serves the suburb of Hadley Wood; it is managed and served by Great Northern.
+It is 10 mi 46 chain down the line from London King's Cross, in London fare zone 6, and serves the suburb of Hadley Wood; it is managed and served by Great Northern.

+Although the station has four platforms, only two are in everyday use with the central island platforms now closed off to the public.
+Fast services use the central tracks and do not stop at the station.

 History

 The station was opened on 1 May 1885 by the Great Northern Railway (GNR).
 The station was completely reconstructed in 1959 for the increase from two to four tracks through the station.

+To celebrate the fact that legendary locomotive designer Nigel Gresley lived in Hadley Wood from 1923–29, Hadley Wood Rail User Group and The Gresley Society Trust funded a decorative plaque to adorn the station forecourt.
+This was officially unveiled by former local MP Michael Portillo in 2017.

 Facilities

 There is a Shere self-service ticket machine at the station entrance, installed in Autumn 2008 and replacing the previous (Avantix) machine.

 Oyster cards can be used at this station.